Breakend/gym-extensions/README.md

 ## Citation

-If you use this work please cite.
+If you use this work please use the following citation.
 If using the Space X environment, please also reference @vBarbaros for credit.

 ```
 @article{henderson2017multitask,